DoSomething/rogue/documentation/endpoints/v3/signups.md

 When using `?include=posts`, anonymous requests will only return accepted posts.
 Logged-in users can see accepted posts & any of their own pending or rejected posts.
 Staff can see anything!
 ### Optional Query Parameters
 - **include** _(string)_
-  - Include additional related records in the response: `posts`
+  - Include additional related records in the response: `posts`, `user`
   - e.g. `/api/v3/signups/1?include=posts`

 Example Response: